Peace and quiet in the winter garden?

 It could be the sweeping texture of chestnut tree bark, the sparkle of the fountain, the crisp edges of yew hedges – or the rounded curves of the wibbly wobbly hedges round Cedar Lawn or North Garden.

 Montacute House’s North Garden is a rare survival of an Elizabethan garden.
 Four centuries ago, a garden did not mean floral abundance and wild nature; it was a place of theatre and display, where the nature was tamed into intricate patterns.
-The upper walkways would have been the perfect place to admire the knot garden below (long since gone, but watch this space next year).
+The upper walkways would have been the perfect place to admire the knot garden below (long since gone, but watch this space later this year).

 The formality of yew hedges and knife-sharp paths comes to life in winter light.
 You can see the bones of the garden’s design, and with bare trees the vistas out into the parkland are even more enticing.